The Ashes are Not the End: Finding God's Mercy in your Hardest Moments

 Most of us are taught the premise of forgiveness from a young age.
 If we want God to forgive us of our sins, we must forgive others.

-Just like we are called as Christians to forgive others, we also have to learn to forgive ourselves.
-It’s often not an easy task, but through our weakness we can lean on God’s strength.
+In the simplest of terms, when you do wrong by someone you apologize, and then the politically and ethically correct action from the other person is to forgive.
+Just like we are called as Christian to forgive others, we also have to learn to forgive ourselves.
+It's often not an easy task, but through our weakness we can lean on God's strength.

 Realizing that I was allowed to forgive myself and move on, that I could be washed whiter than snow and that I was worthy of peace was like a weight being lifted off me.
 I felt a calmness wash over me unlike anything I had ever experienced.